Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Vector-Valued Nash Games as Vector Optimization

-Note that the scalarization of this game with fixed weighted-sum scalarizations $w_1 = (1,1)^\T$ and $w_2 = (1,1)^\T$ coincides with the ``intersection game'' of Examples~\ref{ex:generalized} and~\ref{ex:generalized-2} (see Remark~\ref{rem:scalarization}).
-Therefore, the sets $P_1,...,P_5$ described in Example~\ref{ex:generalized} must consist of Nash equilibria of this vector-valued game as well.
+Note that the scalarization of this game with fixed weights $w_1 = (1,1)^\T$ and $w_2 = (1,1)^\T$ coincides with the ``intersection game'' of Examples~\ref{ex:generalized-cont} and~\ref{ex:generalized-2-cont} (see Remark~\ref{rem:scalarization}).
+Therefore, $\{x^1\}$ and the sets $P_2,...,P_5$ (described in Examples~\ref{ex:generalized},~\ref{ex:generalized-2}, and~\ref{ex:generalized-cont}) must consist of Nash equilibria of this vector-valued game as well.
 However, as will be found below, these are not the only Nash equilibria for this game as some equilibria correspond to different weighted-sum scalarizations.
-Rather than approach this problem through the weighted-sum scalarizations, as in e.g. \cite{Corley85,bade2005,JM07}, we will apply Corollary~\ref{cor:nash-vector-shared} and thus solve~\eqref{eq:vop-vector} with respect to the non-convex ordering cone $C \subseteq \bbr^8$ given by
+By applying Corollary~\ref{cor:nash-vector} under the shared constraint setting (as discussed in Remark~\ref{rem:vector-Nash-shared}), we will solve~\eqref{eq:vop-vector} with respect to the non-convex ordering cone

-By Lemma~\ref{lemma:decomposition}, problem~\eqref{eq:vop-vector} is solved by solving the two vector optimization problems $C_i\mbox{-}\argmin \{(x,f(x)) \; | \; x \in \bbx\}$ for $i=1,2$.
-We will follow the same algorithmic approach as considered in Remark~\ref{Rem:linVOP} herein with updated generators $Z_1,Z_2$ for the positive dual cones of $C_1,C_2$ respectively; in this example there are $m_1 = m_2 = 6$ generating vectors for both of these positive dual cones.
-Thus, instead of considering two vector optimization problems with an $8$-dimensional image space one can equivalently solve two multi-objective linear programs with a $6$-dimensional image space using e.g.\ \cite{VanTu17}.
+We will follow the same algorithmic approach as considered in Remark~\ref{Rem:linVOP} with updated generators $Z_1,Z_2$ for the positive dual cones of $C_1,C_2$ respectively; in this example there are $m_1 = m_2 = 6$ generating vectors for both of these positive dual cones.
+Thus, instead of considering two vector optimization problems with $8$-dimensional image spaces, one can equivalently solve two multi-objective linear programs with $6$-dimensional image spaces (with further dimension reduction possible as in~\cite{HFR22}) using e.g.\ \cite{VanTu17}.

-For $i = 1$, the vector optimization problem w.r.t.\ $C_1$ has a set of Pareto optimal points consisting of $2$ efficient faces containing $9$ distinct extremal points.
-The vector optimization problem for $i = 2$ w.r.t.\ $C_2$ has a set of Pareto optimal points consisting of $2$ efficient faces containing $10$ distinct extremal points.
-The intersection of these sets of Pareto optimal points, and thus the set of Nash equilibria by Corollary~\ref{cor:nash-vector-shared}, is given by the union